 What Is Medicare Supplement Plan G?

-It's the most popular option for people new to Medicare Supplement plans, likely because its coverage is so good.
-Plan G is more expensive than some other Medigap plans, costing an average of $148 per month.
+Plan G costs $159 per month, on average, which is more expensive than most Medigap plan choices.
 But the extra cost can be worth it since Plan G will pay for nearly all of your medical costs, except your Part B deductible.

 Compare Medicare Plans in Your Area